-Psych Adult and Senior (Full-time, Day shift) -
+PHP/IOP Adult and Eating Disorder- (Full-time, Day Shift) -

 Our mission is to continue the teaching and healing ministry of Jesus Christ.
 Our core values are compassion, excellence, humility, integrity, justice, teamwork and wholeness.

 The Clinical Nurse B performs nursing process with minimal supervision; seeks assistance as necessary.
 Utilizes discretion and independent judgment in applying the nursing process to the provision of age-specific and developmentally appropriate quality patient care.
 Functions in a skills mix environment and directly supervises and delegates tasks to licensed and unlicensed staff.
 Meets qualifications, licensure, certifications, and competencies.
 Applies theoretical concepts to clinical practice and continually expands knowledge base and clinical skills with a focus in area of specialty.
 Utilizes interpersonal skills to maximize excellence in customer service, safe patient care, and professionalism.
 Contributes to a work environment of caring and cooperation among a culturally diverse workforce and patient population.
 Performs other duties as needed.

 Associate`s Degree in Nursing required.
 Bachelor of Science in Nursing preferred.
 Minimum one year of experience of medical/surgery preferred.
 Minimum one year of age group experience preferred.
 Minimum one year of experience in acute psychiatric of age group and chemical dependency and detox preferred.
 Current California Registered Nurse (RN) license required.
 Psychiatric nursing or clinical specialist certification preferred.
 Chemical dependency nursing certification or specialist preferred.
 Current Basic Life Support (BLS) certification required.